 Rare 16th century Italian dish discovered in a drawer sells for $1.7 million

-An "incredibly rare" 16th century dish depicting the biblical tale of Samson and Delilah which was discovered tucked away in a drawer has sold at auction for more than $1.7 million -- 10 times its original estimate.
+An "incredibly rare" 16th century dish depicting the biblical tale of Samson and Delilah, which was discovered tucked away in a drawer, has sold at auction for more than $1.7 million -- 10 times its original estimate.

 The plate, which measures 27 centimeters (11 inches) in diameter, is believed to have been made by Nicola da Urbino around 1520-23.